Liurguva/soilacoustics/README.md

 ## 📖 About the Book

 **Soil Acoustics** provides a systematic introduction to the fundamentals and applications of acoustic and vibration phenomena in soils and geomaterials.
-The writing style follows that of Leo Liu’s previous works such as *Multiphysics in Soil Mechanics* and *Artificial Intelligence for Engineers: Basics and Implementations*.
+The writing style follows that of Dr. Liu’s previous works such as *Multiphysics in Soil Mechanics* and *Artificial Intelligence for Engineers: Basics and Implementations*.
 The content includes:

 - Step-by-step theoretical derivations
 - Practical worked examples with detailed solution procedures